mateovelilla/advanced_css_sass_with_flexbox_grid_animations/README.md

 - Convert px to rem
     -   Create a base unit in pixel.
     -   use that unit to based in rem units.
+- The unit Rem is not supported by Internet 9

+- To define the size in the box model without padding o margin values by default We should define the property [`box-sizing: boder-box`](https://developer.mozilla.org/es/docs/Web/CSS/box-sizing).